The UK’s first National Marine Park

 -

-How will the National Marine Park be funded?
+How is the National Marine Park funded?

 The National Lottery Heritage Fund